 Metformin to prevent or treat metabolic adverse effects due to antipsychotics

-Who is more likely to benefit from metformin for management of metabolic adverse effects?
+Who is more likely to benefit from metformin for the management of metabolic adverse effects?

 Metformin for antipsychotic-induced weight gain in children and adolescents?